vatteh/soundcloud-dj/README.md

 # soundcloud-dj

-An audio player client using the SoundCloud api
+An audio player client using the SoundCloud API following this tutorial: https://www.robinwieruch.de/the-soundcloud-client-in-react-redux/

 Made with React, Redux, Materal-UI